naglissul/seb-task/front/src/services/gen-client/README.md

 # @

-Can be used by http://localhost:4200 exrates-client (front)
+Can be used by http://localhost:4200 and http://localhost exrates-client (front)

 The version of the OpenAPI document: 0.0.0